jacklowrie/piazza-bot/README.md

 ### Register the app
 1. _[Register a new app](https://api.slack.com/apps?new_app=1) for your
-workspace._ Choose to register the app from manifest, then copy & paste everything from the `slack-manifest.json` file in this repo into the window (make sure it's the `json` window and not the `yaml` window).
+workspace._ Open that link (in a new window/tab).
+Choose to register the app from manifest, then copy & paste everything from the `slack-manifest.json` file in this repo into the window (make sure it's the `json` window and not the `yaml` window).
 Click through and confirm the app.
 This should take you to the "basic information" settings page.
 2. _Install to workspace._ Click the install to workspace button.
 3. _Add the piazza icon._ From the "basic information" page, at the bottom under "display information", upload the icon from this repo as the app icon.